 Residency for NP.
-NP Fellowship & Residency Programs are competitive non-mandatory programs defined as a stage in clinical education where an NP provides patient care under the supervision of either a physician or another NP while being paid a salary.
-Nurse Corps SP participants may request up to a one year (12- month) deferment for commencement of their service obligation (i.e., postpone) to complete a program-approved postgraduate residency/training program.
+NP fellowship and residency programs are competitive non-mandatory programs defined as a stage in clinical education where an NP provides patient care under the supervision of either a physician or another NP while being paid a salary.
+Nurse Corps SP participants may request up to a one year and six months (18-months) deferment for commencement of their service obligation (i.e., postpone) to complete a program-approved postgraduate residency/training program.
 Participants' programs must be consistent with the specialty for which the Nurse Corps SP awarded funding.
+Additionally, Nurse Corps will offer credit for NP postgraduate residency/training toward satisfying participants' service obligation if the training occurred at an eligible CSF located in a HPSA with a score of 14 or higher.

 Residency for RN.
-RN Nurse Residency/ RN Resident Nurse Program as defined as a mandatory new hire program designed to help new nurse graduates transition into clinical practice and is a condition of an employment contract may use hours worked towards their Nurse Corps SP service obligation if the CSF meet's the participants' Nurse Corps SP service requirements defined in their Nurse Corps SP APG.
-Participants may request up to a one year (12- month) deferment for commencement of their service obligation (i.e., postpone) to complete a program-approved postgraduate residency/training program.
+These residencies are defined as mandatory programs designed to help new nurse graduates transition into clinical practice and is a condition of an employment contract may use hours worked towards their Nurse Corps SP service obligation if the CSF meet's the participants' Nurse Corps SP service requirements defined in their Nurse Corps SP APG.
+Participants can request up to a one year (12- month) deferment for commencement of their service obligation (i.e., postpone) to complete a program-approved postgraduate residency/training program.

 SPOUSE.
-For the purposes of the Nurse Corps SP, "spouse" includes same-sex married couples as well as opposite-sex married couples.
-The term "spouse" does not include individuals in registered domestic partnerships, civil unions or similar formal relationships recognized under state law as something other than a marriage.
+As used in this Guidance and for the purposes of the Nurse Corps SP, "spouse" includes same-sex married couples, as well as opposite-sex married couples.
+In accordance with the Supreme Court decisions in United States v.
+Windsor and in Obergefell v.
+Hodges, the Department of Health and Human Services will treat as valid marriages of same-sex couples.
+The term "spouse" does not include individuals in registered domestic partnerships, civil unions, or similar formal relationships recognized under state law as something other than a marriage.

 SUSPENSION.
 A temporary status.
-A suspension of the service or payment obligation may be granted at the discretion of HRSA if compliance with the obligation by participants (1) are temporarily impossible or (2) would involve a temporary extreme hardship such that enforcement of the obligation would be unconscionable.
-All requests for a suspension must be submitted, in writing via the BHW Customer Service Portal and be supported by full medical and/or financial documentation.
+Suspension of the service or payment obligation is granted at the discretion of Nurse Corps if compliance with the obligation by participants (1) is temporarily impossible or (2) would involve a temporary extreme hardship such that enforcement of the obligation would be unconscionable.
+All requests for a suspension must be submitted in writing via the Customer Service Portal and be supported by full medical and/or financial documentation.

 UNDERGRADUATE NURSING PROGRAM.
-Any school of nursing program where graduates are authorized to sit for the National Council Licensure Examination-Registered Nurse (NCLEX-RN) (i.e., where students will receive a Diploma, Associate, or Baccalaureate degree).
-The educational programs in the school of nursing must be accredited by a national nursing accrediting agency or state approval agency recognized by the U.S. Secretary of Education.
+Any school of nursing program where graduates are authorized to sit for the National Council Licensure Examination-Registered Nurse (NCLEX-RN) (i.e., where students will receive a diploma, associate, or baccalaureate degree).
+The educational programs in the school of nursing must be accredited by a national nursing accrediting agency or state approval agencyrecognized by the U.S. Secretary of Education.